 Accurate, account-level threat detection

 Amazon GuardDuty gives you accurate threat detection of compromised accounts, which can be difficult to detect quickly if you are not continuously monitoring factors in near real-time.
-GuardDuty can detect signs of account compromise, such as access of AWS resources from an unusual geo-location at an atypical time of day.
-For programmatic AWS accounts, GuardDuty checks for unusual API calls, such as attempts to obscure account activity by disabling CloudTrail logging or taking snapshots of a database from a malicious IP address.
+GuardDuty can detect signs of account compromise, such as AWS resource access from an unusual geo-location at an atypical time of day.
+For programmatic AWS accounts, GuardDuty checks for unusual application programming interface (API) calls, such as attempts to obscure account activity by disabling CloudTrail logging or taking snapshots of a database from a malicious IP address.

 Continuous monitoring across AWS accounts without added cost and complexity

 Amazon GuardDuty continuously monitors and analyzes your AWS account and workload event data found in AWS CloudTrail, VPC Flow Logs, and DNS Logs.
 There is no additional security software or infrastructure to deploy and maintain.
 By associating your AWS accounts together, you can aggregate threat detection instead of working on an account-by-account basis.
 In addition, you do not have to collect, analyze, and correlate large volumes of AWS data from multiple accounts.
 Focus on how to respond quickly, how to keep your organization secure, and continuing to scale and innovate on AWS.

 Threat detections developed and optimized for the cloud

-Amazon GuardDuty gives you access to built-in detection techniques that are developed and optimized for the cloud.
+Amazon GuardDuty gives you access to built-in detection techniques developed and optimized for the cloud.
 AWS Security continuously maintains and improves these detection algorithms.
 The primary detection categories include:

-Reconnaissance -- Activity suggesting reconnaissance by an attacker, such as unusual API activity, intra-VPC port scanning, unusual patterns of failed login requests, or unblocked port probing from a known bad IP.
+Reconnaissance: Activity suggesting reconnaissance by an attacker, such as unusual API activity, intra-VPC port scanning, unusual failed login request patterns, or unblocked port probing from a known bad IP.

 Account compromise: Common patterns indicative of account compromise include API calls from an unusual geolocation or anonymizing proxy, attempts to disable AWS CloudTrail logging, changes that weaken the account password policy, unusual instance or infrastructure launches, infrastructure deployments in an unusual region, credential theft, suspicious database login activity, and API calls from known malicious IP addresses.